Anchorm/SoulAnchor/README.md

 # SoulAnchor - X11 Bible Reading Tool
-*this hope we have as an anchor of the soul, a hope both sure and steadfast...*
+*this hope we have as an anchor of the soul, a hope both sure and steadfast and one which enters within the veil - Hebrews 6:19*

 Work in Progress...